State Law Background

 - Provide local governments with the discretion to deny concealed weapons permits.

-In 2015, Ohio had the 26th highest number of gun deaths per capita among the states.
-Ohio had the 23rd lowest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Ohio were recovered after being used in crimes in other states at the 23rd lowest rate among the states.
-Based on data published by Mayors Against Illegal Guns, in every year from 2006 to 2009, Ohio was one of the top seven interstate suppliers of crime guns.
-In 2009, Ohio was also the top interstate supplier of crime guns to both West Virginia and Michigan.
+In 2016, Ohio had the 25th highest number of gun deaths per capita among the states.
+Ohio had the 20th lowest rate of crime gun exports among the states in 2016–meaning that crime guns originally sold in Ohio were recovered after being used in crimes in other states at the 20th lowest rate among the states.

 Ohio Firearms Laws